abhishektang/UQ-Agent/README.md

 - Create a new issue with detailed description
 - Contact the development team

-## 🔄 Version History
+🔄 Version History

-- **v1.0.0** (2025-08-17)
+v0.3.0 (2025-08-17)

-  - Initial release
-  - Basic chat interface
-  - UQ portal automation
+Added AI-powered task execution

+Users can type commands (e.g., “Show my grade”) for automated navigation

+v0.2.1 (2025-08-16)

+Improved login flow (auto-click Dashboard login button)

+v0.2.0 (2025-08-16)

+UI revamp, bug fixes, and real-time chat updates

+v0.1.0 (2025-08-16)

-  - Firebase integration
+Initial release with basic chat interface and Firebase integration

----

 **Note**: This extension is for educational purposes.
 Always comply with UQ's terms of service and academic policies when using automation tools.